henry2004y/FieldTracer.jl/docs/src/log.md

 I found an approach called Pollock method.

-I need an adaptive step control integration scheme like rk45.
+I need an adaptive step control integration scheme like `rk45`.
+From DifferentialEquations.jl, there are hundreds of schemes we can choose from, which are much better than implementing our own fragile ODE solver!

 ### Tracing in Unstructured Grid